p4lang/p4c/docs/simple_switch.md

 } else if (recirculate was called) {
     // This condition will be true if your code called the recirculate
     // primitive action during egress processing.
-    Start ingress over again, for the packet as constructed by the deparser, with any modifications made to the packet during both ingress and egress processing.
+    Start processing the packet over again.
+That is, take the packet as constructed by the deparser, with any modifications made to the packet during both ingress and egress processing, and give that packet as input to the parser.
 Preserve the final egress values of any fields specified in the field list given as an argument to the last recirculate primitive action called, except assign instance_type a value of PKT_INSTANCE_TYPE_RECIRC.